aevilla160/IndySCC25/HPL/HPLTuning/whatisdat.md

 * Sizes of the different problems
 * The recommended problem sizes should fall between 70%-90% memory
 * Calculate the memory with [this tool](#psize)
+* Recommended to pick an N size that's a multiple of NB
 * Will run sequentially

 >```sh